-I begin my seventeenth year of academic advising with the 18-19 school year.
+I begin my eighteenth year of academic advising with the 20-21 school year.
 My background includes an associate degree as a veterinarian's assistant, a bachelor's degree in history from UW-Madison, and a master's degree in social work from the U of M. In addition I have a minor in Women's Studies and Spanish and a year's study at the Universidad Complutense, Madrid, Spain.
 I have taught Career Planning and First Year Experience courses.
-I am currently teaching a course I helped create for the Center for Spirituality and Healing called “Living on Purpose: An Exploration of Self, Purpose and Community” (CSPH 3211).
+I am currently teaching a course I helped create for the Bakken Center for Spirituality and Healing called “Living on Purpose: An Exploration of Self, Purpose and Community” (CSPH 3211).
 This is a two credit, hybrid course for students with 30+ credits who really want to take a close look at what it means to lead a life of purpose and find greater meaning in all aspects of their lives.

 I specialize in working with students who are undeclared, undecided, or just unclear about their major or career path and who might need extra attention reaching their goals.
-I am the lead advisor for Youth Studies and also advise Family Social Science and Elementary Education students.
+I am the lead advisor for Youth Studies and also advise for all our CEHD majors.
 Some of my students are in the President's Emerging Scholars Program, which supports students with scholarships, peer mentors, and great activities to help them reach their goals.

 In addition to my advising for CEHD, I have worked for the Center for Planning and Exploration (CAPE).
 At CAPE, my role was that of a CAPE Coach, working one-on-one with students from all over campus who need extra help in deciding their major and career.
 My CAPE experience has equipped me with excellent resources, tools and understanding of the major, and career decision-making process.